BrianGon/stacey-portfolio/README.md

-# Stacey 3.0.0
+# Stacey 3.1.0 (Unofficial PHP 8 Retrofit)

 ## Overview

-Responsive portfolio style template for Stacey 3.0.0 Modified from the default template for use on my own website and shared here for public usage.
+Responsive portfolio style template for Stacey 3 updated for compatibility with PHP 8.2.
+Modified from the default template for myself and shared here for public usage.

+Patched errors related to PHP 8:

+- in the base app,

+- in the included Twig 1.x library,

+- in the included SLIR library and

+- updated the Markdown Extra parser library to the last version.

+All the libraries remain close to the original versions and aren't composer managed to keep it simple, hence retrofit rather than update.

 Stacey takes content from `.yml` files, image files and implied directory structure and generates a website.
 It is a no-database, dynamic website generator.